Acocks Green: Politics

-As of 6 May 2022 the Acocks Green Ward is represented on Birmingham City Council by two Liberal Democrat councillors.
+As of the May 2026 local elections, the Acocks Green Ward is represented on Birmingham City Council by two Liberal Democrat councillors: Roger Harmer and Penny Wagg.
+Roger Harmer is the current leader of Birmingham City Council.

 Nationally, Acocks Green is part of Birmingham, Yardley constituency (Note: A borough constituency (for the purposes of election expenses and type of returning officer)) represented in the House of Commons of the UK Parliament since 2015 by Jess Phillips of the Labour Party.
 (Note: As with all constituencies, the constituency elects one member of parliament (MP) by the first past the post system of election at least every five years.)

 Education

 Within its borders are EYFS providers seven primary schools and two secondary schools.